Enter choices

 Add

 button to add a choice.
-Each choice will be presented as another row in the table, as seen below.
-Enter the choice values by left-clicking in the first field titled the
+Each choice is added as row in the table, as seen below.
+Enter text for choice values in the

 Enter choice

-column.
 At least one choice is required; you may add as many choices as needed.
-The same value cannot be entered twice in the list of choices.
+A cannot be entered twice in the list of choices.

-Values in the list of choices can be removed by selecting the checkbox next to the value and clicking
+Select the checkbox next to the value and click

 Remove

-The main danger of changing a choice value is if there are any column conditions, view filters or email alerts based on the changed value.
-Any such conditions must be manually modified to match the new value.
+Modifying a choice value can affect column conditions, view filters or triggers based on the changed value.
+Any such conditions must be modified to match the new value.

-Left-click the colour square to access the picker, or alternatively, left-click in the text field next to it to enter a hexadecimal colour value.
+Select the square to access the colour picker; alternatively, click in the text field next to it to enter a hexadecimal colour value or an HTML colour name (without spaces).

-In addition to applying colours to choice values, you may also add images to display alongside them in the iSheet module.
-Such images serves as a visual indicator when reviewing data in the iSheet. iSheets has its own image library.
-The iSheets image library is located in System Administration (
+In addition to colours for choice text, you can also add images that are displayed next to text in the iSheets module.
+Images serve as a visual indicator when reviewing data in the iSheet.

 System admin